Prospective Students

 Student mobility

-Anything having to do with education policy and/or educational program evaluation in Latin American countries (particularly Mexico and Colombia– which are the countries I know better)
+Anything having to do with education policy or educational program evaluation in Latin American countries (mainly Mexico)

 My expertise is in quantitative education policy analysis.
 Therefore, most of my projects use quantitative methods.
 Our collaboration will be most successful if you already do the following:

 Understand the basics of quantitative analysis.
-By this I mean you have taken several courses in basic statistics and probability, regression analysis, etc. People with economics, sociology, public policy, or political science degrees usually have this training.
+By this, I mean you have taken several basic statistics and probability courses, regression analysis, etc. People with economics, sociology, public policy, or political science degrees usually have this training.

-Can program using statistical software such as R or Stata (and beyond.....the more tools the better!).
+You can program using statistical software such as R or Stata (and beyond—the more tools, the better!).

-In addition, you should be interested in learning how to prepare and analyze large-scale data sets including administrative data sets from school districts, state-level data, international data (PISA, etc.) and/or survey data (NCES data).
+In addition, you should be interested in learning how to prepare and analyze large-scale data sets, including administrative data from school districts, state-level data, international data (PISA, etc.), and/or survey data (NCES data).

-If all of this applies to you, please send me an email at lsantibanez@ucla.edu.
+If all of this applies to you, please email me at lsantibanez@ucla.edu.
 I would love to hear from you!

-ps. our admissions cycle usually closes on (or around) December 1st.
+PS.
+UCLA's admissions cycle usually closes on (or around) early December.